mkramb/request-multiple-json-urls/packages/examples/README.md

 # Description

-Example usage of `@ftp/library`, can be used for validation.
+A playground for `@ftp/library`, can be used for validation & prototyping on new features.

-# Examples
+# Provided examples

 - `yarn run:simple`
 - `yarn run:with-concurrency`